Klaus Mikaelson

-Niklaus "Klaus" Mikaelson is a fictional character in the novel The Vampire Diaries and the American television show by the same name.
-He is also one of the protagonists of The Originals spin-off and makes a brief appearance in the series finale of Legacies.
-He is a hybrid vampire-werewolf portrayed by the British actor Joseph Morgan across The Vampire Diaries Universe.
+Niklaus "Klaus" Mikaelson is a fictional character from the novel The Vampire Diaries and the American television show by the same name, first appearing in The Vampire Diaries: Dark Reunion: Volume IV (1992) as a big bad, the primary antagonist, and the first known hybrid of an Original vampire and a werewolf.
+Created by L. J. Smith and adapted by Julie Plec and Kevin Williamson, the character was portrayed by the British actor Joseph Morgan across The Vampire Diaries Universe.